 Large Round Marker Tip Pop Art Technique

 We switched to large markers with rounded tips.
 These worked perfectly to create rows of vibrant dots without the constant inking.
-If kids dot too fast, they will create a teardrop or smudged shape, so I’d recommend to show kids how to slowly and methodically dot-dot-dot in even rows across the image.
+If kids dot too fast, they will create a teardrop or smudged shape.
+Show kids how to slowly dot-dot-dot in even rows across the image.

 I’d love to try using the eraser end of a pencil for smoother dots.
-Other than that, pop art is such a simple art technique, and fun to use to create Valentine pop art cards.
-You could also use the pop art technique with simple coloring sheets you already have for a twist on everyday coloring!
+Pop art is such a simple art technique, and fun to use to create Valentine cards.
+Use this pop art technique with simple coloring sheets for a twist on everyday coloring!

 I’ve made these Valentine Pop Art Cards available to my readers as a free printable!
-You can right click+copy the images and use them in your own document, or download the Word Doc with the images already sized and in place for card folding.
+You can right click+copy the images and use them in your own document.
+Or download the Word Doc with the images already in place for card making.

 Enjoy these images (Click to print or right-click to Save As):